grafana/mimir/docs/sources/operators-guide/reference-http-api/index.md

 a `409` (Conflict) status code gets returned.
 If an in-flight meta file (`uploading-meta.json`) doesn't exist in object storage for the block in question, a `404` (Not Found) status code gets returned.

-If all goes well, the file gets uploaded with the given path to the block's directory in object storage, and a `200` status code gets returned.
+If the API request succeeds, the file gets uploaded with the given path to the block's directory in object storage, and a `200` status code gets returned.

 Requires [authentication](#authentication).

-### Compactor complete block upload
+### Complete block upload

 ```
 POST /api/v1/upload/block/{block}?uploadComplete=true